dspasibenko/log4g/README.md

 logger.FileSystem.ntfs.level=DEBUG
 ```

-Like for **context** object the _<name>_ field specifies the logger name.
+Like for **context** object the _{name}_ field specifies the logger name.
 First line sets log level to INFO for _root logger name_.
 Second line sets DEBUG level for "FileSystem.ntfs" logger name.

 All supported parameters listed in the following example: